 Adult Children Maintenance Orders

-In the event your child is 17 or 18, it might be possible to apply to the Court for an adult maintenance order.
-The Court has the power to order a parent to pay maintenance for a child over 18 where:
+In the event your child is 17 or 18, it might be possible to apply to the court for an adult child maintenance order.
+The court can order a parent to pay maintenance for a child over 18 where:

-If you wish to discuss the option of applying for a child maintenance order we recommend consulting with a family law solicitor from our office.
+If you wish to discuss the option of applying for an adult child maintenance order we recommend consulting with a family law solicitor from our office.

-In the event parties have obtained an administrative assessment, yet wish to agree upon their own rate of child support payable, they are able to do so by agreement.
+In the event parties have obtained an administrative assessment yet wish to agree upon their own rate of child support payable, they maydo so by agreement.